Publications

 }

-Barreiro, Joaquín; Sanz, Alberto; Hernández, LK; Alegre, Enrique; Castejón, Manuel
+Barreiro, Joaquín; Sanz, Alberto; Hernández, LK; Alegre, Enrique; Castejón-Limas, Manuel

 Operator and analyst interfaces for monitoring of wear in tool inserts Artículo de revista